ByEarth911

 How To Make a Difference

 As a car wash owner who wants to do right by the planet, I urge you to support local car washes that are dedicated to reducing their water and ecological footprints!
 Next time you visit a commercial car wash, take notice of how the company operates.
-Ask questions about the eco-friendliness of their products, their water use, and whether they recycle their water.
+Ask questions about the environmental safety of their products, their water use, and whether they recycle their water.
 It’s not difficult, but it’s a change that we as consumers need to make.

 About the Author